kivy/kivy/doc/sources/tutorials/firstwidget.rst

 This is actually really simple.
 Save it as paint.py.
 If you run it, you should only see a black screen.
-As you can see, instead of using a built-in widget such as Button (see :ref:`quickstart`), we are going to write our own widget to do the drawing.
+As you can see, instead of using a built-in widget such as a Button (see :ref:`quickstart`), we are going to write our own widget to do the drawing.
 We do that by creating a class that inherits from :class:`~kivy.uix.widget.Widget` (line 5-6) and although that class does nothing yet, we can still treat it like a normal Kivy widget (line 11).
-The ``if __name__ ...`` construct (line 14) is a Python mechanism that prevents you from executing the code in the if-statement when importing from that file, i.e. if you write ``import paint``, it won't do something unexpected but just nicely provide the classes defined in the file.
+The ``if __name__ ...`` construct (line 14) is a Python mechanism that prevents you from executing the code in the if-statement when importing from the file, i.e. if you write ``import paint``, it won't do something unexpected but just nicely provide the classes defined in the file.